jdnyzio/DAND_nodes/Problem Sets/Lesson_1/2_welcome_to_sqlite.md

 **Accessing your Database**
 --------------------

-You'll be accessing sqlite3 from your terminal window.
+You're able to access the sqlite3 using your terminal window.

-First, you'll need to navigate your terminal to the folder you've downloaded.
+First, you need to navigate your terminal into the folder you've downloaded.

 ```
 $ cd your/file/path/class_db